 The large art is from one of my favorite charities.
 I bought the painting unframed and put it in an old frame from Salvation Army.
-I painted the frame with Rub ‘n Buff and hot glued a navy ribbon to the frame.
+I painted the frame with Rub ‘n Buff (affiliate link) and hot glued a navy ribbon to the frame.
 Very cheap DIY project!

 The painting on the right is by my younger daughter.

 Many of the items here have special meaning for us.
 A few of the cocktail recipe books are from our favorite spots in NYC, and some of the others were gifts from friends.
 A local shopkeeper gave us the gold bell when we were renovating our house.

 When arranging shelves, my secret is to arrange similar colors in threes using a triangle shape.
 Here, I used gold (the gold in the liquor bottle labels, the art frame, and the bell) and clear glass (the cups to the left of the art, the cups below the art, and the decanter on the far right).